Localization and delocalization properties in quasi-periodically perturbed Kicked Harper and Harper models: Models and some preliminaries

 The coherently time-dependent part $f_\eps(t)$ is given as, \beq f_\eps(t)=\eps f(t)=\frac{\eps}{\sqrt{M}} \sum_i^M\cos(\omega_i t+\theta_i), \eeq where $M$ and $\eps$ are the number of frequency components and the strength of the perturbation, respectively.
 Note that the long-time average of the total power of the perturbation is normalized to $\overline{f_\eps(t)^2}=\eps^2/2$ and $\{\theta_i \}$ are the initial phases.
 Since we see the long-time behavior regardless of how the initial phases are taken, we basically set it as $\{\theta_i=0 \}$, but we also partially deal with the case of random phases.
 The frequencies $\{ \omega_i\}(i=1,...,M)$ are taken as mutually incommensurate numbers of order $O(1)$.
-We deal with the following two cases: \beq
+Following two types of cases: \beq

-\eeq Increased perturbation strength $\eps$ causes the LDT in the A-type system and a transition from ballistic to normal diffusion in the B-type system.

-One can easily check that by Maryland transform in Appendix \ref{app:maryland} the eigenvalue problem of the quantum map system interacting with $M$-color modes can be transformed into $d(=M+1)$-dimensional lattice problem with disorder.
+\eeq behave completely differently to the perturbation.
+In the A-type system the LDT occurs by increasing of the perturbation strength $\eps$.
+Even in the B-type system the normal diffusion occurs by increasing of $\eps$ through the BDT.